prof18/marcogomiero.com/content/about-me.md

 {{< figure src="/img/profile.jpeg" alt="image" class="right" >}}

 Computer Engineer, Android Developer, passionate about data analysis and about making automated tools for overcoming trivial tasks in an unnecessarily complicated way due to pathological laziness.
-Currently working at Uniwhere as Mobile and Data Engineer, in my free time I organize events with the Google Developer Group Venezia, I share my experience by public speaking and I write code.
+Currently working at Uniwhere as Mobile Engineer, in my free time I organize events with the Google Developer Group Venezia, I share my experience by public speaking and I write code.

 My main focus is Android but I have also a basic knowledge of iOs development.
 I also have experience with cross-platform frameworks, like React Native and Flutter.

 # Work Experience

-### Uniwhere · Mobile & Data Engineer · September 2017 - Present
+### Uniwhere · Mobile Engineer · September 2017 - Present

 > Learning, reinvented.